 Bannayan-Zonana syndrome is a rare hamartomatous disorder.

-Bannayan-Zonana syndrome characterized by :
+Bannayan-Zonana syndrome characterised by :

 Bannayan–Riley–Ruvalcaba syndrome (BRRS or BRR syndrome) is a very rare autosomal dominant hamartomatous disorder caused by a mutation in the PTEN gene.
 It is considered in the family of hamartomatous polyposis syndrome.

 There are no formal diagnostic criteria for this disease, but characterist...

 Bardet-Biedl syndrome (BBS), previously known as the Laurence-Moon-Bardet-Biedl syndrome (LMBBS), is a rare autosomal recessive hereditary condition.

 retinal anomalies: similar to that of retinitis pigmentosa

 Bare orbit sign, is described as a characteristic appearance of orbit, where the innominate line is absent.
 The innominate line is a projection of the greater wing of the sphenoid, and its absence or destruction is responsible for this appearance.